trklab-metabarcoding/obitools2-preprocessing-pipeline/README.md

 ![Rproj example](images/Rproj-example.png)

-## Workflow structure

-The main folders in this repository are:
-- `images`: this is just for the images used in the README
-- `data`: this can be used to copy over your dataset
-- `template`: this contains `data`, `src`, and `test_data` folders
-  - `src`: the notebooks for running the code, numbered 1b and 1c
-  - `test_data`: a simple dataset to use for learning the workflow
-  - `sample_sheet_test`: an example datasheet for use in step 1

 ## Getting sequencing data onto OSCAR

 Raw sequencing data is stored in dated folders at `/oscar/data/tkartzin/projects/<project_code>/`.
 The permissions at this location are limited to trklab people.